erin-yl/erin-yl/README.md

 My work focuses on:
 - Creating intuitive user experiences
 - Streamlining complex workflows
-- Engaging customers through thoughtful design
+- Engaging users through thoughtful design

 My goal is to craft solutions that are effective, accessible, and delightful to use.